SCCO Guideline Hourly Rates – 20% Increase?

 Master Whalan stated that he believed the SCCO Guideline Hourly Rates could not be applied “reasonably or equitably without some form of monetary uplift that recognises the erosive effect of inflation and, no doubt, other commercial pressures since the last formal review in 2010”.

 Whilst Master Whalan does not have the power to change the SCCO Guideline Hourly Rates; he advised other Costs Officers to exercise some flexibility at detailed assessment when applying the 2010 Guideline Hourly rates to the hourly rates claimed in Bills of Costs.
+A Practice Note was made to this effect stipulating increased rates should apply from 2018 onwards.

 He went on to state “If the hourly rates claimed fall within approximately 120% of the 2010 GHR, then they should be regarded as being prima facie reasonable.
 Rates claimed above this level will be correspondingly unreasonable.”